kapost/circuitry/README.md

 `Gemfile`, as it is not included bundled with the circuitry gem by default.

 There are two ways to use the memcache lock strategy.
-The first is to pass your dalli connection options to the lock in the same way that you would when building a new `Dalli::Client` object.
+The first is to pass your dalli connection host and options to the lock in the same way that you would when building a new `Dalli::Client` object.
 The special `host` option will be treated as the memcache host, just as the first argument to `Dalli::Client`.

 ```ruby
 Circuitry::Lock::Memcache.new(host: 'localhost:11211', namespace: '...')